-Welcome to our guide to alocasia cuprea care, we cover all you need to know…
+Welcome to our guide to alocasia cuprea care and propagation.
+They key is to keep it in a good chunky medium, keep it humid and don’t overwater it.
+We cover all you need to know…

 Alocasia Cuprea Care Summary